coy-humphrey/nvme-hpe/documentation/benchmarking_research.md

 # Benchmarking Test and Framework Design Doc

-## What we need to do next in this doc...

-* Work on details of framework (csv parser inheritance superclass)
-* Figure out how bonnie++ and other complex tools can be integrated into framework, if necessary.

 ## High Level Goals

+* Benchmark card-to-card throughput.
 * Benchmark IOPS using our protocol stack.
-* Automate the process of running static benchmarks such as the "ib_\*_\*" commands with varying parameters, and then output the results as CSVs for easy graph generation in excel.
+* Benchmark sequential reads and writes, as well as random reads and writes.
 * Run hard drive tests and block device tests.
 Compare the two.

+* Automate the process of running static benchmarks such as the "ib_\*_\*" commands with varying parameters, and then output the results as CSVs (or JSON) for easy graph generation in excel (or programmatically in Python).
 * Properly setup/teardown the block device on server/client sides to create environment to run tests on the block devices.
 * Framework should handle exceptions cleanly, so that other tests can continue if one fails, but it is noted in a log.
 * Create wrapper for more complex tools such as bonnie++ to properly handle its output and monitor the IOPS.